Ariel Holan: Santos

 On 22 February 2021, Holan was announced as the new head coach of Brazilian club Santos on a three-year contract.
 On 26 April 2021, it was announced that he resigned from his post, after an incident with supporters and fireworks in front of his residence.
 He was the Santos manager for only 12 games (four wins, three ties and five losses).

 León

 On 11 May 2021, Holan was announced as the new head coach of Mexican Club León.
 On 21 April 2022, it was announced that he would no longer manage the club.
-During his time in the club he was able to win the Leagues Cup final against Seattle Sounders.
+During his time in the club he was able to win the Leagues Cup final against Seattle Sounders FC.
 He also reached the Liga MX Apertura 2021 Final, where the team were runner-ups to the championship.

 Return to Universidad Católica

 On 30 April 2022, Holan resigned from his position to rejoin Universidad Católica, signing a contract until Dec 31st 2023.
+He was sacked on 17 July 2023, after a poor run of form in the league.